CodosaurusLLC/CodosaurusLLC.github.io/services/roadmaps.md

 - For a _Medium_ roadmap, you get
   - a _medium_-level writeup of details and recommendations,
-  - your project broken down into big chunks
+  - your project broken down into _more_ chunks,
-    (probably _more_ and _bigger_),
   - a _medium_ level writeup for each chunk,
   - _more_ chunks broken down into features,
   - a _medium_ level writeup of each feature,
-  - and a _medium_ number of "test narratives" for each of a _medium_ number of features.
+  - and _more_ "test narratives" for each of _more_ features.

 - For a _Large_ roadmap, you get
-  - a _thorough_ writeup of details and recommendations,
+  - a _more thorough_ writeup of details and recommendations,
-  - your project broken down into big chunks
+  - your project broken down into _yet more_ chunks,
-    (probably _still more_ and _still bigger_),
-  - a _thorough_ writeup for each chunk,
+  - a _more thorough_ writeup for each chunk,
-  - _even more_ chunks broken down into features,
+  - _more_ chunks broken down into features,
-  - a _thorough_ writeup of each feature,
+  - a _more thorough_ writeup of each feature,
-  - and a _large_ number of "test narratives" for each of a _large_ number of features.
+  - and _yet more_ "test narratives" for each of _yet more_ features.

 [The gory details are here.](/services/roadmap-size-details)